briansunter/graph/site/src/content/logseq/building-a-second-brain.md

 ### 1. Mark project as complete

-When all the tasks as , mark the project as complete in your notetaking app
+When all the tasks as done, mark the project as complete in your notetaking app

 ### 2. Cross out the associated project goal and move to “Completed” section.